osohq/oso/new-docs/content/java/reference/_index.md

 ---
 # Java Authorization Library

-The Java version of oso is available on [Maven Central](https://search.maven.org/artifact/com.osohq/oso).
+The Java version of Oso is available on [Maven Central](https://search.maven.org/artifact/com.osohq/oso).

 It can be added as a dependency to a **Maven** project: